prithv1/allenact/projects/robothor_pointnav_tutorial/README.md

         }
 ```

-Now we define the actual model that we will be using. **embodied-rl** offers first class support for PyTorch,
+Now we define the actual model that we will be using. **embodied-ai** offers first class support for PyTorch,
 so any PyTorch model will work here, as long as its forward method accepts a dictionary with sensor names as
 keys and their input tensors as values.
 Here we borrow a model from the `pointnav_baselines` project (which
 unsurprisingly contains several pointnav baselines).
 It is a small convolutional network that expects the